danstarns/project.md/README.md

     * Redis
 3. Frontend
     * React.JS

+# Contributing
+All contribution's welcome 🍺 Make a PR or issue & let's take it from there.

 # Getting Started
 > **Environment variables** copy `./.env.example` => `./.env` You may need to adjust variables to suit your setup.